 In a personal injury case, insurance companies and their adjusters will do everything in their power to try and undervalue your claim.
 To that end, some of the insurance companies' favorite tactics include the following:

-- Downplaying property damage – In most car accident cases, the amount of property damage to the vehicles plays a large role in the outcome of the case.
+- Downplaying property damage – In most car accident cases, the amount of property damage to the vehicles plays a significant role in the case's outcome.
 Generally speaking, the lesser the amount of property damage, in the insurance adjuster's mind, the less the case is worth from a monetary perspective.
 Having good color photographs depicting property damage may help to increase the value of a personal injury case.

 - Downplaying the victim's injuries – The more serious the victim's injuries and damages, the more valuable the case.
-In other words, personal injury victims who have sustained fractures or broken bones – or who have undergone surgery – will generally have a more valuable case than someone who merely sustained soft tissue neck or back injuries that were resolved without injections or surgical intervention.
-The insurance companies will try and look to prior medical conditions, accidents, or injuries in order to downplay the significance of any injuries sustained in an accident.
+In other words, personal injury victims who have sustained fractures or broken bones – or who have undergone surgery – will generally have a more valuable chance than someone who merely sustained soft tissue neck or back injuries that were resolved without injections or surgical intervention.
+The insurance companies will look to prior medical conditions, accidents, or injuries to downplay the significance of any injuries sustained in an accident.

-- Offer a quick settlement – One of the most common tactics of insurance adjusters is to offer a quick small settlement after an accident.
-In some personal injury cases, this quick offer will come before you have even had an opportunity to visit a doctor or understand your need for ongoing medical care.
+- Offer a quick settlement – One of the most common tactics of insurance adjusters is to offer an immediate small payment after an accident.
+In some personal injury cases, this fast offer will come before you have even had an opportunity to visit a doctor or understand your need for ongoing medical care.
 In many cases, an accident victim does not even begin to feel the full impact of their injuries until days afterward.
-Accident victims will often accept a sum of money and sign a binding release before they know the full extent of damages.
+Accident victims will often accept a sum of money and sign a binding release before knowing the full extent of damages.
 Once you have signed a binding release, you can't go back and ask for more money.